Gaia-pygmalion/Daily-Fudan-Automation-using-Testcafe-and-Tesseract/README.md

-NOT FULLY TESTED!
-JUST FYI
+NOT FULLY TESTED, JUST FYI

-A draft, only for the purpose of (my) TA study.
+A draft, only for the purpose of TA study.

 You can manually set the current geolocation by editing Line 4, main.js